Cyber hack of UK's Three puts customer information at risk

 "This has been visible through higher levels of burglaries of retail stores and attempts to unlawfully intercept upgrade devices."

-Britain's data protection regulator fined broadband provider TalkTalk Telecom Group Plc (TALK.L) 400,000 pounds ($496,200) in October for security failings that enabled a cyber attack last year which affected around 4 percent of the company's 4 million customers and cost it around 60 million pounds.
+Britain's data protection regulator fined broadband provider TalkTalk Telecom Group Plc 400,000 pounds ($496,200) in October for security failings that enabled a cyber attack last year, which affected around 4 percent of the company's 4 million customers and cost it around 60 million pounds.

-(Reporting by Subrat Patnaik in Bengaluru; Editing by Richard Chang and Lisa Shumaker)
+Reporting by Subrat Patnaik in Bengaluru; Editing by Richard Chang and Lisa Shumaker